Alzheimer's Disease Causes, Stages, and Symptoms (cont.)

 How is the diagnosis of Alzheimer's disease made?

-As of June 2007, there is no specific "blood test" or imaging test that is used for the diagnosis of Alzheimer's disease.
+No specific blood test or imaging test exists for the diagnosis of Alzheimer's disease.
 Alzheimer's disease is diagnosed when: 1) a person has sufficient cognitive decline to meet criteria for dementia; 2) the clinical course is consistent with that of Alzheimer's disease; 3) no other brain diseases or other processes are better explanations for the dementia.

 What other conditions should be screened for?